 The Company recognizes a financial asset in its Balance Sheet when it becomes party to the contractual provisions of the instrument.
 All financial assets are recognized initially at fair value, plus in the case of financial assets not recorded at fair value through profit or loss (FVTPL), transaction costs that are attributable to the acquisition of the financial asset.
-Where the fair value of a financial asset at initial recognition is different from its transaction price, the difference between the fair value and the transaction price is recognized as a gain or loss in the Statement of Profit and Loss at initial recognition.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.
+Where the fair value of a financial asset at initial recognized as a gain or loss in the Statement of Profit and Loss at initial recognition.
 If the fair value is determined through a quoted market price in an active market for an identical asset (i.e. level 1 input) or through a valuation technique that uses data from observable markets (i.e. level 2 input).